-At Key Stage 4, all students are entered for the OCR Entry Level in Physical Education.
-The aims of this course are similar to that of Key Stage 3, however more of a focus is placed on the application of skills in game/competition situations and also analysing performance.
-Across the two years, students are assessed on their practical performance in four sports and a written/oral analysis of performance task.
+At Key Stage 4, all students follow the National Curriculum for Physical Education.
+This expands on that of Key Stage 3 by providing increasingly complex and demanding activities.
+The key foci is on performing, promoting healthy and active lives, and developing personal fitness.
+For students wishing to become more specialist or an elite performer in chosen sports, are entered for the OCR Entry Level in Physical Education.
+In this option, emphasis is placed on the application of skills in game/competition situations and also analysing performance.
+Across the two years, students are assessed on their practical performance in three sports with a written/oral analysis of performance task on one of these.

 In Year 10, students are also given the opportunity to follow the Sports Leaders Award Level 1.
 The course is a nationally recognised qualification which aims to develop the leadership skills of the students.
 Across the year, students will develop communication, organisation, planning and delivery and time management skills in order to become an effective sports leader.
 Students are assessed using various theoretical and practical methods, culminating in an observed session.

 The department currently follow the OCR specification for GCSE Physical Education.
 The course provides students with the knowledge and understanding of sports performance; how and why the body works in physical activity, how to improve your performance, ethical issues in sport including drug use and the consequences of inactivity and poor diet.

 The course is assessed both practically (30% of final mark), with performance graded in 3 sports, and theoretically (60% of final mark) in 2 x 60 min written examinations.
 Additionally, students will also carry out a project where they analyse their performance and fitness in a chosen activity, plan and implement an action plan in order to improve (10% of final mark).